 Q: How experienced is Scott D. Miller, MD in performing laparoscopic and robotic procedures?
 A: Surgical experience can be measured in three ways – time, total number of procedures, and current number of procedures performed each month.
 Since Dr. Scott Miller started performing advanced laparoscopy in 1995 and robotic surgery in 2003 he can assess the outcomes of thousands of patients to further refine his techniques.
 He currently performs approximately 25 laparoscopic or robotic procedures per month.
 Time and time again according to numerous medical studies, experience – as measured in these three ways – has been shown as the strongest indicator of the best possible outcome.

 Q: Can I get other types of urology care from Dr. Scott Miller outside of surgery?
 A: Dr. Scott Miller is focused solely on the practice of laparoscopy and robotic surgery.
 This has allowed him the time and attention to keep his skills sharp and to develop new techniques that improve patient care.
-He is, however, a member of an outstanding urology medical practice – Georgia Urology – staffed by excellent partners who excel in all aspects of urological care.
+He is, however, a member of an outstanding urology medical practice – Wellstar Urology – staffed by excellent partners who excel in all aspects of urological care.
 Dr. Scott Miller and his staff can make a referral to his colleagues whenever necessary.

 Q: Am I a candidate for laparobotic surgery?
 A: Laparoscopy and robotic surgery techniques can be used for most urological surgery procedures.
 There are, however, some situations that may require open surgery.
 After a thorough examination of your body and review of your specific test results, Dr. Miller will be able to recommend the safest approach that has the highest likelihood of a successful outcome.